Fiscal Year 2020

 - Rate of restraints (by category) by individuals restrained

-The formula below, which is included in the spreadsheet, will automatically populate based on these calculations.
+The formula below, which is included in the spreadsheet (Excel), will automatically populate based on these calculations.
 You can use this formula to compare your program's use of restraint against the aggregate.

-Below are rates of restraint based on the aggregate for HCS in FY17, in the same formula:
+Below are rates of restraint based on the aggregate for HCS in FY20, in the same formula:

-- In FY 17 in the HCS program, 0.29% of the total individuals in that program had a psychoactive medication restraint at an estimated 1.87 times on average.
+- In FY 20 in the HCS program, 0.17% of the total individuals in that program had a chemical restraint at an estimated 3.202 times on average.

 Updated restraint rates will be posted annually in January for the previous fiscal year.